MaddieHwray/JekyllSite/site/_posts/2019-03-24-Futrue-ahead.md

   The way I spend time out in nature can affect how much my physical and mental health will recharge and how I benefit from it.
 date: '2019-03-24'
-thumb_img_path: images/Future.png
+thumb_img_path: images/3.png
 thumb_img_alt: A man fishing in a lake
 hide_header: true
 seo:
-  title: My Way to Relax in Nature and Stress Less
+  title: Future ahead
   description: >-
     The way I spend time out in nature can affect how much my physical and mental health will recharge.